 It is our strong belief that many problems relating to urinary incontinence and pelvic organ prolapse occur, in part, to weakening or deconditioning of the pelvic floor muscles.
 This process is typically initiated by pregnancy and vaginal delivery, in addition to life long habits of heavy lifting and strenuous activities.
 In some cases, pelvic floor weakness can be improved by strengthening the muscles of the pelvic floor.
 Urogynecology Associates of Philadelphia is proud to offer one of the most comprehensive programs for treating both urinary and anal incontinence.
-Deborah Snyder, PT is a physical therapist with special training in the field of female pelvic floor disorders.
-Deborah works in our office with patients for the treatment of urinary and anal incontinence, and pelvic floor tension myalgias.
-Deborah has also developed special expertise in the treatment of women after childbirth.
+Our providers will initially discuss with you a self directed home program designed to increase awareness of and strengthen the pelvic floor.
+We also work closely with several physical therapists within Main Line Health who have experience in this field.
+Additionally, we can offer biofeedback and electrical stimulation therapy for many women who suffer with urinary and fecal incontinence.
+Our providers have significant experience in working with women following childbirth who develop pelvic floor and core muscle weakness.

 Many women are surprised to learn that biofeedback for pelvic floor weakness is covered by most insurers, including Medicare.
 All patients must first be evaluated by one of our physicians for accurate diagnosis and to determine the appropriateness of therapy.
 In most cases, a self-directed program of pelvic floor exercises must first be completed by the patient.